-That same document includes a table on pages 74 and 75 that helps readers understand which students are required to take tests.
-In Ohio, all students are required to test if they are enrolled in a grade with a test

-(for students taking courses in grades 3-8) or if they are taking a high school course with a test (for students taking English language arts I and II and for students in algebra I, geometry or integrated math I or II).
+In Ohio, all students are required to test if they are enrolled in a grade with a test (for students taking courses in grades 3-8) or if they are taking a high school course with a test (for students taking English language arts II and for students in algebra I, geometry or integrated math I or II).
 The only exception to this rule is a student who experiences a medical emergency during testing.
 In all other cases, students who are in the grade with a test or who are taking a high school course with a test are required to test.
 The table does include some codes that are used by the state to identify students who are NOT enrolled in a course or grade with a test at the time the tests are administered.
 For example, if a student is enrolled in a district in December but moves before the test is administered at the end of April, the district would use the "J" code to tell the agency that the student left before the test window opened.
-This code would relieve the "sending" district from administering the test since the student left before it was time to test, but it would NOT relieve the "receiving" district (assuming the student transferred to some other Ohio public school) from testing.

-Performance Index: Ohio's Performance Index is one of two measures that make up the Achievement component.
+Performance Index: Ohio's Performance Index contributes fully to the rating of the Achievement component.

-The Performance Index is a composite measure that counts every student based on their levels of achievement on state assessments.
+The Performance Index measures every student based on their levels of achievement on state assessments.
 It is based on proficiency on Ohio's annual statewide reading/language arts and mathematics.
 The measure rewards the achievement of every student, not just those who score Proficient or higher.
-Districts and schools earn points on the measure based on how well each student performs in all tested subjects in grades 3-8 and on the state's end-of-course exams in English language arts I and II, algebra I, integrated math I, geometry and integrated math II.
-All tests have five performance levels - Advanced, Accelerated, Proficient, Basic and Limited.
+Districts and schools earn points on the measure based on how well each student performs in all tested subjects in grades 3-8 and on the state's end-of-course exams in English language arts II, algebra I, integrated math I, geometry and integrated math II.
+All tests have five performance levels - Advanced, Accomplished, Proficient, Basic and Limited.

-The percentage of students scoring at each performance level is calculated and then multiplied by the point value assigned to that performance level (Advanced=1.2; Accelerated=1.1; Proficient=1.0; Basic=0.6; Limited=0.3).
+The percentage of students scoring at each performance level is calculated and then multiplied by the point value assigned to that performance level (Advanced=1.2; Accomplished=1.1; Proficient=1.0; Basic=0.6; Limited=0.3).
 The Performance Index calculation creates incentives for districts to focus on continuous improvement for all students as they work to move students toward higher levels of performance.

 Ohio's school report cards include a chart for each test in each grade and subject to show readers the percent of tests that fall into each range from Advanced to Limited.
-These charts will continue to be displayed in future years to ensure transparency in identifying the performance of all students, including the percentage of students who scored proficient or higher.